 By now, we all know a fair amount of pear varieties are good for baking, especially this time of year.
 But they are not available everywhere, like bosc pears, for example.

-But use whatever type you like the most for baking.
-Make sure they are only just ripe.
-Or even firm.
-So they can still hold well after baking them.
+How ripe should they be?
+Make sure they are only just ripe or even on the firm side, so they can still hold well after baking them.

+Should you peel the pears? it's up to you.
 I leave the skin on and cut them into thin slices.
-I use them raw; the skin turns golden, adding another texture to the tart.
+The skin turns golden, adding another texture to the tart.
 But that is optional.
 Peel them if that's your preference.

-The pears are often cooked beforehand (poaching) when making this recipe.
+Some recipes use poached pears (cooked beforehand).
 I don't see the point of that extra step because they will be baked further and might turn mushy.
+But you can.

 Frangipane filling